skylite-manoa/sky-manoa.github.io/index.md

 Milestone 2 was implemented as [warrior-scheduler GitHub Milestone M2](https://github.com/skylite-manoa/warrior-scheduler/milestone/2):

 Milestone 2 consisted of five issues, and progress was managed via the [warrior-scheduler GitHub Project M2](https://github.com/skylite-manoa/warrior-scheduler/projects/3):

+# Updated Homepage

+# Added Calender and About pages

+# Added a footer

+#